-Our Management Agreement shall terminate automatically upon assignment by the Manager unless such assignment is consented to in writing by the Company and a majority of our independent directors or otherwise permitted under our Management Agreement; provided, however, that our Manager may assign our Management Agreement to an entity whose business and operations are managed or supervised by Mr. Wesley R. Edens, who is a principal and a Co-Chairman of the board of directors of Fortress, an affiliate of our Manager, and a member of the management committee of Fortress since co-founding Fortress in May 1998.
+Our Manager may generally only assign our Management Agreement with the written approval of us and a majority of our independent directors; provided, however, that our Manager may assign our Management Agreement to an entity whose business and operations are managed or supervised by Mr. Wesley R. Edens, who is a principal and a Co-Chairman of the board of directors of Fortress, an affiliate of our Manager, and a member of the management committee of Fortress since co-founding Fortress in May 1998.
 We may not assign our Management Agreement without the prior written consent of our Manager, except in the case of an assignment to another organization which is our successor (by merger, consolidation or purchase of assets), in which case such successor organization shall be bound under our Management Agreement and by the terms of such assignment in the same manner as we are bound under our Management Agreement.